A photo of a sign post with different European country names

 The number one difference that I feel physically is the lack of space in Europe.
 Europe (at least the most commonly visited parts) is more densely populated than the United States.
 European cities, especially, feel tight because they were built hundreds or even thousands of years ago when people were smaller.

-If you rent a car in Europe expect to need to fit into some tight spaces!
-Driving through the streets of Europe is much more tight that in the U.S. My family once got a rental car stuck between the floor and the ceiling of the exit of a parking garage because the attendant erroneously told us it would fit through.
-I’ll never forget coming out to see my dad at the wheel and the parking attendant standing on the back bumper, trying to get pull the car down to slip through!
+If you rent a car in Europe, expect to need to fit into some tight spaces!
+Driving through the streets of Europe is much more tight than in the U.S. My family once got a rental car stuck between the floor and the ceiling of the exit of a parking garage because the attendant erroneously told us it would fit through.
+I’ll never forget coming out to see my dad at the wheel and the parking attendant standing on the back bumper, trying to pull the car down to slip through!
 Europeans seem to just make it work.

 Toilets